 The video recorder supports software-based disk arrays.
 Enable the RAID function as required, and ensure each HDD capacity is not less than 4 TB.
-Two ways are available for creating an array: one-touch configuration and manual configuration.
+If your device has no more than 16 SATA interfaces, a disk array can contain no more than 8 HDDs.
+If your device has 24 SATA interfaces, a disk array can contain no more than 12 HDDs.
+Two ways are available for creating an array: onetouch configuration and manual configuration.